CodeChica/plus-plus/doc/guides/codespaces.md

 ## [Creating your Codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)

 1. Open the [SparkleHub](https://github.com/codechica/SparkleHub) repo in a browser.
-1. Launch a new codespace.
 1. Click on "Code"
 1. Click on "Codespaces"
 1. Click on "New codespace"
 1. Select "2 core"
 1. Click on "Create codespace"
 1. Click on "Open in VSCode"
 1. Accept the project extensions
 1. Be patient
 1. Open a Terminal ("Terminal" -> "New Terminal")
 1. Type `./script/server`
 1. Open [http://localhost:3000/](http://localhost:3000/) in your web browser.